Hina Rabbani Khar

-Khar is a member of an influential feudal family in Muzaffargarh.
+Khar is a member of an influential Punjab feudal family in Muzaffargarh.
 She studied business at LUMS and University of Massachusetts Amherst before entering politics as a member of the national assembly in 2002, representing the PML-Q and becoming a junior minister responsible for economic policy under the Prime Minister Shaukat Aziz.
 In 2009, after switching parties and winning re-election with the Pakistan Peoples Party, she became the Minister of State for Finance and Economic Affairs and the same year became the first woman to present the national budget.^{[5]} She was appointed by Prime Minister Yousaf Raza Gillani as the Foreign Minister of Pakistan in July 2011, and served until shortly before the 2013 election, when she retired from active politics.
 She has continued to push for stronger ties with India.

 She remains a member of the Pakistan People's Party, and is a public speaker on foreign policy.
 As of 2019, she was a Member of the National Assembly of Pakistan on a reserved seat for women.

 Early life and family

-Hina Rabbani Khar was born in Multan, Punjab, Pakistan into a Khar clan, part of the larger Kharal tribe of Jats.
+Hina Rabbani Khar was born on 19 November 1977 in Multan, Punjab, Pakistan into a Khar clan, part of the larger Kharal tribe of Punjabis.
 Khar is the daughter of the powerful feudal landlord and politician Ghulam Noor Rabbani Khar.
 Her father was a prominent national politician and served as a member of the National Assembly.
-She is a niece of Ghulam Mustafa Khar, the former Governor and Chief Minister of Punjab. and she is married to Feroz Gulzar.
+She is a niece of Ghulam Mustafa Khar, the former Governor and Chief Minister of Punjab.